 A Chicken’s Digestive System

-Here is a quick review for us to understand more how the digestive system works, although it is pretty much similar to the digestive system of humans and other animals.
-They may not chew on their food because of the absence of teeth, but they have an efficient, effective digestive system.
+Here is a quick review for us to understand more about how the digestive system works, although it is pretty much similar to the digestive system of humans and other animals.
+They do not chew their food because they lack teeth, but they have an efficient, effective digestive system.

 Chickens are also omnivores, so basically, they can eat almost everything aside from the vegetables and commercial pellets you provide them.
 They can eat meat such as insects, worms, and more.